-A world of seven known realms.
+A world of seven known realms separated by deep ocean waters.
 One sits bound in ice and inaccessible.
 The second is denied to all by powers unimaginable.
 Five more realms are each populated by vastly different peoples.

 The Iron Realm.